bcbio/bcbio-nextgen/docs/contents/parallel.md

 Harvard and Dell: See the 'Distributed File Systems' section of our [post on scaling bcbio-nextgen](https://bcb.io/2013/05/22/scaling-variant-detection-pipelines-for-whole-genome-sequencing-analysis/) for details about the setup within [Harvard FAS Research Computing](https://www.rc.fas.harvard.edu/) and thoughts on scaling and hardware.
 We also collaborate with Dell to test the pipeline on Dell's Active Infrastructure for Life Sciences.
 We found the biggest initial factor limiting scaling was network bandwidth between compute and storage nodes.

 ### Spark
 Some GATK tools like recalibration use Apache Spark for parallelization.
 By default bcbio runs these with multicore parallelization on a single node, to fit in standard cluster and local compute environments.
-If you have a custom Spark cluster on your system you can use that for GATK by setting up the appropriate configuration in your [Sample or run specific resources](contents/configuration:sample%20or%20run%20specific%20resources):
+If you have a custom Spark cluster on your system you can use that for GATK by setting up the appropriate configuration in your `Sample or run specific resources`:
 ```yaml
 resources:
   gatk-spark: